Nothing ruins your resin crafts faster than finding a bubble in your cured epoxy.

-Temperature differences will produce surface tension which means bubbles can be trapped when the resin is poured.
-Gently warming your casting top/mold/bezel with a heat gun is an easy way to warm up the area.
-If you are working with molds that are oven-safe, you can also gently warm them (generally to 150F) before use.
+Temperature differences produce surface tension.
+That tension traps bubbles when you pour your resin.
+Warming the space with a heat gun is easy.
+If you are working with oven-safe molds, you can also gently warm them (generally to 150F) before use.

-6. Decrease the surface tension of a mold by dusting a powder on the surface.
+6. Decrease the surface tension by dusting a powder on the surface.

 This also helps to break the surface tension.
-If you do get any bubbles, they will be easier to pop now because there is less vertical space for them to move.
-You have them trapped!
+If you do get any resin bubbles, they’ll be easier to pop because there is less vertical space for them to move.
+You’ll have them trapped.

-8. For intricate molds, pick them up and try to ‘demold’ the resin several times during pouring.
+8. For intricate molds, try to ‘demold’ the resin several times during pouring.

-9. Dip inclusions in resin before putting them into your mold/bezel.
-This also breaks the surface tension.
+9. Dip inclusions in resin before putting them into your mold or bezel.

-10. Once you have cast all your resin, go over it a final time with a heat source to pop bubbles.
+10. Once you’ve used your resin, go over it with heat to pop bubbles.

-Want to learn other resin basics to help you make something that will have people saying, “Whoa, you made that?!”
-Then you will want to get a copy of the PDF ebook, Resin Fundamentals.
+Want to learn other resin basics to help you make something that will have people saying, “Whoa, you” made that?!”
+Then you’ll want to get a copy of my PDF ebook, Resin Fundamentals.
 It contains everything you need to know to go from confused to confident with resin.
-Buy now and read it today!
+Buy it now and get a download link in minutes.

 Unpublished Blog Posts of Resin Obsession, LLC © 2022 Resin Obsession, LLC